 If your high blood pressure readings are 180/120 mm Hg and you are also experiencing a headache after a nap, you should consult a doctor immediately.
 If your blood pressure isn’t very high, it usually won’t give you a headache.
 Seek immediate medical assistance if you have high blood pressure, feel lightheaded, or have patches on your skin.

-How to Avoid a Headache after a Nap
+How to Avoid a Headache After a Nap

-1. Adjust your Sleeping Position
+1. Adjust Your Sleeping Position

 Sleep on your side or your back rather than taking a nap face down on a table because it is the way your body is positioned that causes discomfort when you wake up.

-2. Nap in a Comfortable Place
+2. Nap In A Comfortable Place

-3. Learn to Manage Stress
+3. Learn To Manage Stress

-4. Don’t Eat Too Much
+4. Don’t Eat Too Much Before A Nap

 Most people use brief naps as stress relief, which is typically accompanied by stress eating.
 To relax your body and avoid feeling overly bloated when you wake up, avoid eating a lot of food right before bed.